Macro-economic Dependencies on Ocean Ecosystems

 Resilience indicators assess the capacity of economic systems to absorb shocks and adapt to changes in ecosystem service provision.
 Building on ocean accounts, relevant indicators include:

 Ecosystem condition indicators from condition accounts provide early warning of capacity to maintain service provision.
-These indicators are addressed in detail in TG-2.1 Biophysical Indicators and include:
+These indicators are addressed in detail in TG-2.1 Biophysical Indicators, following SEEA Ecosystem Accounting (2021), Chapter 5, and include:

-Economic diversity indicators assess the extent to which economies depend on single ecosystem services or sectors:
+Economic diversity indicators assess the extent to which economies depend on single ecosystem services or sectors.
+A computable indicator for sectoral concentration is the Herfindahl-Hirschman Index (HHI) for ocean economy GVA:

-Adaptive capacity indicators assess the ability to respond to ecosystem changes:
+Adaptive capacity indicators assess the ability to respond to ecosystem changes.
+A computable indicator is the alternative livelihood investment ratio:

 Resilience indicator development for ocean accounts is an emerging area where specific indicator recommendations are expected to evolve as implementation experience accumulates.
 Countries currently piloting ocean accounts--including Thailand, Vietnam, and Fiji--are generating practical experience with resilience measurement that will inform future revisions of this guidance.
 In the interim, compilers are encouraged to draw on the condition indicator framework in TG-2.1 Biophysical Indicators as the primary basis for assessing ecosystem resilience, supplemented by economic diversity and adaptive capacity indicators where data permit.